AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 	Remove your own tenant from the community.

-- <xref:community-add-users>
+- <xref:community-manage-users>

-	Add users within your tenant as Community Members.
+	Add or remove users within your tenant as Community Members.

 - <xref:community-remove-users>